lineality/definition_behavior_studies/README.md

 - We can distinguish and make judgements between instrumentalist and realist interpretations and goals.

 We can communicate and coordinate in these areas and ways:
+We can communicate across participants, for example accomplishing coordination and coordinated decisions, for example using externalization of data.
 We can communicate across space.
 We can communicate across time.
 We can communicate across cultures.